5 Features that Make Virtual PBX the Best Phone System for Small Business Friday 29 September 2017 @ 14:46

 Even with the auto-attendant and time-of-day routing funnelling enquiries to the right destination, there may not always be someone on the other end to pick up the phone.
 Setting up a hunt group allows an incoming call to ring each staff member in sequence until the call is answered.

 So if one of your staff is busy or the call goes unanswered, the call will attempt to reach the next staff member in sequence.
-Hunt groups can incorporate office handsets, home office phones or business mobile.
+Hunt groups can incorporate office handsets, home office phones or business mobiles.

 In total there are 30 of these business-grade features that allow a small business to juggle incoming calls.
 The features all complement each other and when used in conjunction can help your small business present as a larger and more established organisation.